FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 assigning fields is the same as the assignment of an individual field shown above.

-Assignment of two entries in a repeating group
+**Example:** Assignment of two entries in the Parties repeating group.

 ```xml
 <fixr:groupRef id="1012" added="FIX.4.3" updated="FIX.5.0SP2"